currinjs/CurrinJS/aio/content/guide/dependency-injection.md

-That's Angular telling you that the dependency injector couldn't find the *provider* for the logger.
+That's Currin telling you that the dependency injector couldn't find the *provider* for the logger.
 It needed that provider to create a `Logger` to inject into a new `HeroService`, which it needed to create and inject into a new `HeroListComponent`.